U.S. Route 1 passes through Chelsea on two elevated structures:

 - The Chelsea Viaduct

 Route 1 is a vital gateway between Boston and communities to the north.
 The roadway carries over 65,000 people each day in private vehicles, MBTA buses, and freight trucks.
 The Tobin Bridge/Chelsea Curves Rehabilitation Project will keep Route 1 safe for travel which is essential for local and regional mobility.
-When complete, the project will remove 15% of the structurally deficient bridge deck in the Commonwealth of Massachusetts.
+When complete, the project removed 15% of the structurally deficient bridge deck in the Commonwealth of Massachusetts.

 Schedule and Process